Religious

 Frequently Asked Questions

-Q 4.
-Which is the nearest major city to Deoghar?
+Q 2.
+Which city is near to Deoghar?

-A 4.
-The nearest major city to Deoghar is Dhanbad, located 81.3 Km distance from Deoghar.
+A. The nearest major city to Deoghar is Dhanbad, located approximately 81.3 km away.
+Other nearby cities include Patna, Ranchi, and Bhagalpur.